crystal-lang/crystal-book/guides/concurrency.md

 ### Communicating data

-Because at this moment there's only a single thread executing your code, accessing and modifying a global variable in different fibers will work just fine.
+Because at this moment there's only a single thread executing your code, accessing and modifying a class variable in different fibers will work just fine.
 However, once multiple threads (parallelism) is introduced in the language, it might break.
 That's why the recommended mechanism to communicate data is using channels and sending messages between them.
 Internally, a channel implements all the locking mechanisms to avoid data races, but from the outside you use them as communication primitives, so you (the user) don't have to use locks.

 ## Sample code